jaranflaath/PebbleTeaTime/README.md

 PebbleTeaTime
 =============

 Pebble app for timing your perfect cup of tea!
+Search for "J's Tea Timer" in the Pebble App Store to install on your watch.

 Acknowledgements